Dgollogly13/ml_earthquakes_to_tsunamis/README.md

 # Classifying Art Styles with Machine Learning

-The goal of this challenge ....
+The goal of this challenge was to

 ## Getting Started